Joao4569/random-trivia/README.md

 ### Content

 - Commit comment conventions were taken from [Freecodecamp.org](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/), I do not totally understand all the vernacular but tried my best to implement it as best I could.
+- Found out how to check if a radio button is selected in Javascript on [Stackoverflow.com](https://stackoverflow.com/questions/1423777/how-can-i-check-whether-a-radio-button-is-selected-with-javascript).
+- Science topic questions and correct answers taken from [Greatwolf.com](https://www.greatwolf.com/blog/science-trivia-questions/).
+- General Knowledge topic questions and correct answers taken from [Quizbreaker.com](https://www.quizbreaker.com/trivia-questions).
+- Movies topic questions and correct answers taken from [Parade.com](https://parade.com/977752/samuelmurrian/movie-trivia/).

+### Media

 - Font pairing taken from example seen on [typ.io](https://typ.io/fonts/fredoka_one), after deciding to use the Fredoka One font as my headings' font.
 - Font icons sourced on [fontawesome.com](https://fontawesome.com/v5.15/icons?d=gallery&p=2&q=question&m=free).

-### Media

-- All images sourced from [Pexels](https://www.pexels.com).
-- Hero image sizing suggestions sourced on [Hubspot](https://blog.hubspot.com/marketing/hero-image).
-- Information for optimizing images for web design found on [jimdo](https://www.jimdo.com/blog/optimize-website-images-for-better-design-seo/).
-- All images on Becentered were resized using [TinyPNG](https://tinypng.com/).
-- Code for Hero image zoom animation taken directly from "Love Running" walkthrough project.
-- Method for embedding Youtube video learnt on [GeeksforGeeks](https://www.geeksforgeeks.org/html-adding-youtube-videos/).
-- Learn about object-fit CSS property on [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit).